 Amorphous Silicon (a-Si:H)

 In comparison to conventional wafer-based c-silicon, hydrogenated amorphous silicon (a-Si:H) uses a randomly-organised structure.
 It yields a higher band gap of 1.7eV, in comparison to that of 1.1eV for c-Si.
 This allows stronger absorption in the visible region of the spectrum,1 albeit less well-matched to the infrared.
 Stronger absorption facilitates thin-films of silicon (in the region of 300nm)2 allowing for cells that have a lighter weight than c-Si, and with the potential for flexibility.
 Silicon also has little issues with abundance, but amorphous silicon has been limited in adoption due to low efficiencies (with a record of 14.0%)6 and potential photo-induced degradation issues.2 Low efficiencies and stability issues are features it shares with OPVs.
-However, over the course of production, amorphous silicon has significantly higher greenhouse gas emissions and energy payback time (as can be seen in Fig. 4).
+However, over the course of production, amorphous silicon has significantly higher greenhouse gas emissions and energy payback time (as can be seen in the figure below).

 Gallium Arsenide (GaAs)